Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

-We compute median values from the distributions of $\beta_{in}$ to obtain point estimates for the choice parameters.
+We compute median values from the distributions of $\beta_{in}$ to obtain point estimates of the choice parameters.

 We interpret the median values of the choice parameters in the same way that we interpreted the results of the MNL model.
-For instance, by dividing $\beta_{2n}$ by $\beta_{1n}$, we obtain a `substitution rate' between citations received and patent sub-category.
-With our model specification, this represents the number of additional citations that a patent in a different sub-category from the new patent needs to have for it to have the same choice probability as a patent from the same category as the new patent.\footnote{The units are representative of the variables CReceived and SubCat.
-The choice parameters are unitless, by definition.} Specifically, $\beta_{2n}/\beta_{1n} \approx 13$ additional citations received can compensate for not being in the same sub-category as the new patent.
-Similarly, receiving $\beta_{3n}/\beta_{1n} \approx 0.03$ additional citations has the same effect as a one-year decrease in time difference.
-This implies that age has a weak affect on choice probability, whereas citations received and sub-category have strong affects.
+For instance, dividing $\beta_{2n}$ by $\beta_{1n}$ yields a `substitution rate' between citations received and patent sub-category.
+With our model specification, this represents the number of additional citations that a patent in a different sub-category from the new patent needs to have for it to have the same choice probability as a patent from the same category as the new patent.
+Specifically, $\beta_{2n}/\beta_{1n} \approx 13$ additional citations received can compensate for not being in the same sub-category as the new patent.
+Similarly, receiving $\beta_{3n}/\beta_{1n} \approx 0.03$ additional citations has the same effect as a one-year decrease in the time difference between a new patent and a cited patent.
+This suggests that age has a weak effect on choice probability, whereas citations received and sub-category have strong effects.